Magnitude homology of real hyperplane arrangements: Recollections

 \begin{prop}[{\cite[Proposition A.1]{Aguiar2017}}] A gated subgraph is necessarily convex. \end{prop}

 \begin{proof} Suppose $H$ is gated in $G$.
-Choose a minimal walk in $G$ from $x$ to $y$ for $x,y\in V(H)$, and let $z$ be an arbitrary vertex in this walk.
-We need to show that $z\in V(H)$.
+Choose a minimal walk in $G$ from $x$ to $y$ for $x,y\in H$, and let $z$ be an arbitrary vertex on this walk.
+We need to show that $z\in H$.
 Since $H$ is gated, we have

 Since $z$ belongs to $[x,y]_G$, adding these two equations yields